Furman University: Place of Peace and Asian garden

+The campus also includes an Asian garden, the centerpiece of which is the Place of Peace, a Buddhist temple moved to the site from Japan.
+A replica of the cabin that Henry David Thoreau inhabited while writing On Walden Pond is located on the west side of the lake.

 Environmental sustainability

-Furman University sustainability efforts have been in keeping with national standards.
 Furman works to conserve, reduce, and recycle on campus, has constructed green buildings and provided students with alternative transportation.
-Furman has its own farm on campus.
+Furman has a farm on campus.
 The Furman Farm is a quarter-acre garden located beside the Cliffs Cottage and the Furman Lake.
 A wide variety of produce is grown throughout the year using sustainable agricultural practices such as crop rotations, composting, drip lines, natural fertilizers, and integrated pest management.
 Furman also has installed a 6-acre solar farm with a 743 kW solar photovoltaic (PV) array near the campus entrance.
 The university hopes to achieve carbon neutrality by 2026.

-Student body

-In Fall 2016, Furman's 2,731 students came from 46 states and more than 50 countries.
-When applying to Furman, the university computes the GPA on a scale of 4.0 based on core courses (e.g. excluding physical education).
-While Furman does not apply a GPA cut-off, the average unweighted GPA ranges from a 3.6 to 3.9.

-Almost 90% of the financial aid to students comes in the form of scholarships and grants, with loans accounting for less than 9%.